The Technology Behind Creating Digital Communities is Alive and Well - It Has Only Changed

 Just like every company is different, so are online communities.
 The tech being used to power these communities must be tailored for their specific needs.
 It should always follow the core principles of a positive customer experience strategy.

-For example, an online community app should integrate with the right tools that the community needs, not all of them.
-One group might not need social features.
+For example, an online community manager should seek an integrated app experience that incorporates the right tools that the community needs, not all of them.
+One group might not need social engagement features.
 Another might not need regular content or marketing tools.

 Whether it’s notifications, news features, social media, or video-based content, the tech solution should deliver only what’s necessary for the community to thrive.